 The Hacker group Anonymous has a long history of hacking various websites and databases.

-- They have been linked to the hacker collective LulzSec, which hacker Sabu founded in late 2010.
-Since then, they have continued their agenda to hack into government agencies, corporations, and other organizations that are considered “enemies.”
+They have been linked to the hacker collective LulzSec, which hacker Sabu founded in late 2010.
+Since then, they have continued their plan to hack into government agencies, corporations, and other organizations that are considered “enemies.”

 What is the hacker group Anonymous?

 On 4chan, members of the Anonymous group troll aggressively.
 They are also involved in other political and social issues.

 There have been many instances where trolls on April fools day send out fake warnings about things like stormy weather or a zombie apocalypse; this is called Fools day trolling.

 - It has been said that a group of trolls from 4chan is responsible for the Anonymous mask.

 - The group describes itself on Twitter as “The world’s leaders in high-quality entertainment at your expense since 1969.”

 On other social media sites are also known to spread disinformation and false information.
 Furthermore, they upload personal information about their targets.